StevenVuong/EarthOrg/README.md

     Supplementary Video: https://youtu.be/vnOs3hBXjDY (recommend watch on high quality)

+### Future Works:
+An idea I had going forward with this data is to create a metric which assesses the environmental health of a certain region which decreases following a big incident and we are able to quantify the degree of damage (example: an oilspill might be more catastrophic than a whale carcass on a beach) and will slowly degrade over time.

+With this, not only can one provide analytics of how a region has been impacted, but the ecosystems around it and then use this past data to inform current ongoings in terms of the broader impact of a regio, taking into account more factors to help decision makers understand better the outcomes of some of their potential options.

+Another small technical detail could be to include some clustering techniques (unsupervised learning) to see if there are any hidden patterns within the data.
+This is as well as some NLP (natural language processing) techniques that could be done on the description or commodity sections to gain more insight.
+And of course, as always, more data is always welcome.

 ## Final Words:
 This was actually a really fun task and I can highly appreciate the value of